wangziqi2013/wangziqi2013.github.io/_posts/2020-05-30-group-associative-cache.markdown

 tracks these remapped addresses and the sets they are mapped to.
 The last aspect is that group-associative cache classifies slots into disposable or non-disposable.
 A disposable line can be evicted for displacements of non-disposable lines, while non-disposable lines should not be evicted unless they are evicted by OUT or SHT.

+We now introduce details of operations as follows.
+The SHT is maintained as a fully-associative buffer consisting of set indices that have been recently accessed.
+This table is updated every time an access takes place, no matter whether the access results in hit or miss.